 - In a separate bowl or liquid measuring cup, whisk lemon juice, yogurt, milk and vanilla together.
 Set aside.

-- Whip the dry and wet ingredients into the butter mix, little by little, alternating between the two and starting with the dry ingredients.
+- Whip the dry and wet ingredients into the butter mix, little by little, alternating between the two.
+(Start with the dry ingredients.)
 Whip for a few minutes on high speed until you have a very smooth and creamy-looking batter.

-- Fill the batter into the loaf pan and bake until a toothpick inserted into the center of the cake comes out completely clean (about 45 to 60 minutes).
+- Fill the batter into the loaf pan.
+Bake until a toothpick inserted into the center of the cake comes out completely clean (45 to 60 minutes).
 (Check in several spots along the center length of the cake to make sure that the cake is fully baked.)
 If you're using Greek yogurt, the baking time will be on the shorter end of the range.
 If you're using regular yogurt, it will be on the longer end.

 - Once the pan is cool enough to handle, run a knife around the edges to loosen the cake from the sides of the pan.
 Unmold the cake and then let it cool completely.